Sensitive control of broad-area semiconductor lasers by cavity shape: Discussion and conclusion

 Curving the end facets also leads to a drastic modification of the spatio-temporal dynamics of broad-area semiconductor lasers.
-With many high-order transverse modes lasing, the characteristic length scales of intensity variations in the transverse direction are greatly shortened.
-Consequently, the nonlinear light-matter interaction that leads to filamentation is disrupted, and the spatio-temporal instability is mitigated.
+With many high-order transverse modes lasing, the characteristic length scales of intensity variations in the transverse direction are greatly reduced.
+Consequently, the self-focusing instability induced by spatial hole burning that leads to filamentation is prevented, and the spatio-temporal instability is mitigated.
 For a quantitative analysis of the lasing dynamics, we develop a method to separate the intensity fluctuations caused by different processes --- filaments, mode beating, and detection noise.
 They have distinct spatio-temporal correlation scales, enabling us to separate filamentation from other processes.
 Compared to the planar cavity laser, the amplitude of spatio-temporal intensity fluctuations in the near-planar cavity is reduced by half.
 The RF spectrum (up to 10 GHz) becomes flattened as the temporal pulsation of emission intensity is weakened.
 Lastly, the reduction of filamentation in the near-planar cavity lasers decreases the long-range spatio-temporal correlations of intensity fluctuations.
 The stabilized laser output with negligible long-range spatio-temporal correlation will be useful for parallel random number generation~\cite{kim2021massively}.

 To conclude, our method efficiently controls the nonlinear lasing dynamics by tailoring the resonator shape in the vicinity of a bifurcation point.
-The dramatic changes in the spatial structures of cavity modes strongly affects their nonlinear interactions with the gain material.
-Our method is simple, robust, and works for a wide range of pump power.
-It may be applied to high-power fiber and solid-state lasers, as well as other nonlinear dynamical systems. \\
+The dramatic change in the spatial structures of cavity modes strongly affects their nonlinear interactions with the gain material.
+Our method is simple, robust, and works for a wide range of pump currents.
+It may be applied to high-power fiber and solid-state lasers, as well as other nonlinear dynamical systems.
+It can also be employed to control the time-reversed lasing and coherent perfect absorption~\cite{chong2010coherent,ghobadi2018strong,liu2018hybrid,tang2020plasmonic}.